-- 1. Obligations of the United States, its agencies and instrumentalities, not to exceed two years to the stated final maturity, excluding mortgage-backed securities. - 2.
-Direct obligations of the State of Texas or its agencies and instrumentalities, not to exceed two years to the stated final maturity: - 3.
-Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, not to exceed two years to the stated final maturity; - 4.
-Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent, not to exceed two years to the stated final maturity; - 5.
-Fully insured or collateralized certificates of deposit or share certificates, issued by state and national banks or credit unions, not to exceed two years to the stated final maturity that are: - a.
+- 1. Obligations of the United States, its agencies and instrumentalities, not to exceed three years to the stated final maturity, excluding mortgage-backed securities; - 2.
+Direct obligations of the State of Texas or its agencies and instrumentalities, not to exceed three years to the stated final maturity; - 3.
+Other obligations, the principal of and interest of which are unconditionally guaranteed or insured by the full faith and credit of, the State of Texas or the United States or their respective agencies and instrumentalities, not to exceed three years to the stated final maturity; - 4.
+Obligations of states, agencies, counties, cities, and other political subdivisions of any state rated as to investment quality by a nationally recognized investment rating firm not less than A or its equivalent, not to exceed three years to the stated final maturity; - 5.
+Fully insured or collateralized certificates of deposit or share certificates issued by state and national banks or credit unions, not to exceed two year to the stated final maturity that are: - a.
 Guaranteed or insured by the Federal Deposit Insurance Corporation or the National Credit Union Association, or other federal agency, or successors; or - b.
-Collateralized to 102% in accordance with this Policy (Section XI). - 6.
-Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed 90 days to the stated maturity;
+Collateralized at 102% in accordance with this Policy (Section XI). - 6.
+Fully collateralized direct repurchase agreements having a defined termination date, collateralized in accordance with this Policy, safe-kept with an independent third party selected or approved by the City, with an executed master repurchase agreement, and placed through a primary government securities dealer, as defined by the Federal Reserve, or a bank doing business in Texas, not to exceed one year to stated maturity; - 7.
+Investment Pools as defined and regulated by the PFIA. - 8.
+Commercial paper rated not less than A1/P1 or its equivalent by two nationally recognized rating agencies and not to exceed 270 days to stated final maturity. - 9.
+AAA-rated, SEC registered money market funds as described in Sec.
+2256.014 of the PFIA.